borkod/CYC2025/presentation.md

 - Enables fine-grained authorization using claims and scopes
 - OIDC tokens are short lived and dynamically scoped
 - Enables federated access allowing IdP's to authenticate users for third party apps
+- More secure than AWS IAM access keys

 ---